-- · Wait for Accessibility of the File - Wait for Appearance of the File
+- Wait for Accessibility of the file

+- Wait for Appearance of the fle

+- Wait for removal of the file

 Waiting timeout

 This parameter defines the timeout in seconds to wait until the process is finished.
 You can also specify an infinite timeout.